Most people buy into the idea that one person can’t possibly have an impact on the environment.

 I hope you are not one of those people!
 When reading this article, we want to inspire a conviction that the power to bring about change is yours, through actions as simple as replacing light bulbs, adjusting the thermostat, carrying your own shopping bag and the way you choose to clean your home.
 Green cleaning, using environmentally safe cleaning products, is to protect health without harming the environment.

 Cleaning is a NECCESSITY not a LUXURY, with lots of environmental impact.
 You have an opportunity to reverse that impact by being mindful of the environment when making decisions of how your home is cleaned.
 Try these 7 Green Cleaning tips for the home:

-- Use green cleaning products.
 As the health and environmental impacts of conventional cleaning products become more thoroughly understood, alternatives are becoming available.
 They clean just as well as their toxic peers and many of these products are non-toxic, biodegradable, and made from renewable resources (not petroleum).
-You can buy a green home cleaning kit online at www.greencleaners.asia and have it delivered straight to your door!
+You can buy a green home cleaning kit online here and have it delivered straight to your door!

 It pick up more finer dust particles to improve your indoor air and are also machine washable, so can be reused many more times than traditional cloths or wasting paper towels/tissue.

 When replacing your cleaning products, don’t just throw the old ones in the trash.
 If they’re too toxic for your home, they won’t be good for the drain or the landfill either.
 Read the instructions of disposal on the packaging.
 If you are still unsure, contact the NEA and ask how to dispose of the products safely.

 Keep windows open as much as possible.
 This allows fresh air in and toxins out.
 Instead of using standard air fresheners, try boiling cinammon, cloves or any other herbs you like.
 Buy some indoor plants to help filter your interior air, particularly broad green leaf plants.

-- Invest in a box of Baking Soda, to:
+5. Invest in a Box of Baking Soda to: